 Around 10 days before the show, the exhibitor receives an e-mail with the dog's catalogue number tag and information about the show.
 This must be brought to the show.
 The exhibitor also receives detailed information about the show, and it is important to read these documents thoroughly through.
 Especially, the meeting time should be noted since this can vary from show to show.
+If the dog has been entered online via hundeweb.dk, it will also be possible to see the exhibitor information and the catalogue number tag at "My Page" at hundeweb.dk (from about 2 weeks before the show).

-If you have not received your catalogue number tag and exhibitor information for a DKK-show 10 days before the show, then you must - no later than 6 days before the show takes place - contact DKK's office.
+If you have not received your catalogue number tag and exhibitor information for a show 10 days before the show, then you must - no later than 6 days before the show takes place - contact the organizer.
 Missing catalogue number tag and receipt does not entitle a refund of the entry fee.